 Social Finance partnered with the Stone Family Foundation, iDE and USAID to design the world’s first Development Impact Bond (DIB) for sanitation.
-This $10 million impact bond, which launched this week, is a groundbreaking initiative that brings safe sanitation to some of the poorest and most vulnerable households in Cambodia.
+This $10 million impact bond is a groundbreaking initiative that brings safe sanitation to some of the poorest and most vulnerable households in Cambodia.

 Over the past decade, iDE has played a pivotal role in the increase of sanitation coverage from 29% to 67% in rural areas of Cambodia.
 But the challenge remains to further increase coverage to a level that contributes to significant positive health outcomes for communities.

 The Cambodia Rural Sanitation DIB is the world’s first for sanitation.
 Social Finance led the partners from initial design to launch in just nine months,an example of how experience and partnership can move impact bonds forward in a more streamlined way.

 The goal of the impact bond is to reach 85% rural sanitation coverage in target areas by 2023, with 1600 villages claiming Open Defecation Free (ODF) status.
 This will greatly accelerate the Government of Cambodia’s efforts to reach universal sanitation ahead of the 2030 Sustainable Development Goal (SDG) targets.

 The importance of access to improved sanitation is increasingly recognised.
 Yet open defecation remains widely practiced in rural Cambodia where sanitation access is poor — putting whole communities at risk of the spread of diseases and contamination of drinking water.
 Open defecation also impacts the safety and dignity of all household members — especially women, girls and older people.